Microsoft reports $33.7 billion in Q4 2019 revenue: Azure up 64%, Surface up 14%, and LinkedIn up 25%

 Surface continues to bring in $1 billion quarters.
 While Q2 was a $1.86 billion quarter for Surface, Q3 saw $1.33 billion and Q4 saw $1.35 billion.
 Those numbers reflect no refresh of existing Surface models (an update is expected in October).
 Microsoft started shipping the Surface Hub 2S in June, starting at $8,999 and going up to nearly $12,000.
 Maybe a full quarter of such price tags will juice up Surface revenue to the $2 billion range.

 64% growth from Azure is nothing to scoff at, but it is another indication of slowing growth.
 That figure used to be over 100% and most recently it has fallen to the 70% range.
 Microsoft does not break out exact Azure revenue numbers, likely to avoid comparisons with industry leader AWS.
-The biggest disappointment in Q4 2019 was Microsoft’s gaming division, which saw Xbox hardware revenue drop 48%.
+The biggest disappointment in Q4 2019 was Microsoft’s gaming division, which saw Xbox hardware revenue drop 48% (though Xbox Live monthly active users grew 14% to 65 million).